model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 later used as stub, which ensures soundness (see discussion on lingering threats to soundness in the [future](#future-possibilities) section) and guarding against stubs diverging from their checks.

-[^side-effects]: Code used in contracts is required to be side effect free which
-    means it must not perform I/O, mutate memory (`&mut` vars and such) or (de)allocate heap memory.
-This is enforced by the verifier, see the discussion in the [future](#future-possibilities) section.

 ### Write Sets and havocking